The Excela Health School of Anesthesia is one of twelve CRNA schools in Pennsylvania.

 An average nurse anesthetist salary in Pennsylvania

-Pennsylvania CRNA salaries are a little lower than the national average and range from $130k to $150k.
+Pennsylvania CRNA salaries are a little lower than the national average with an annual mean wage of $174,240.

 All information given on this site about Excela CRNA was taken directly from their website.